Hello Stranger (song): In film and television

 The 2016 American drama film Moonlight, directed by Barry Jenkins, features "Hello Stranger" as the song that reunites the main character with his childhood first love.

 The 2019 BBC and Netflix series Giri/Haji features the original version of "Hello Stranger" in the final scene and ending credits of the last episode of season 1 (episode 8).

+This is played on the Netflix series Obsession.